netlify/build/README.md

 your own.
 You can save them locally in your repository or share them with others via npm and the Netlify plugins directory.

-Learn more about Build plugins in [Netlify documentation](https://docs.netlify.com/configure-builds/build-plugins).
+Learn more about Build Plugins in [Netlify documentation](https://docs.netlify.com/configure-builds/build-plugins).

 ## Community plugins